Rosh Pina, the rural tourism capital of the Galilee

 Not long ago, on the grave of Yitzhak Ben Shlomo Ashkenazi, known as The Ari, Ari-Hakadosh, or Arizal, founder of the Lurianic Kabbalah in 16th century Safed, at midnight, the song and prayer Lekha Dodi could be heard, sung softly by a voice known to millions of people around the world.
 The singer was none other than Madonna.
 In the lanes of Old Safed, one can experience the authentic ambience of the synagogue of the Arizal, Rabbi Isaac Abuhav, Rabbi Joseph Caro and others, or enjoy the many galleries of authentic Jewish art and the international Kabbalah center that conducts tours and lectures.

-A short drive from Safed – the grave known as Zion Hakadosh (Holy Zion) Rabbi Shimon bar Yohai and the graves of many righteous Jews, then back to your beautiful suite at Pina Balev in Old Rosh Pina, via the unique landscape of Biria Forest, passing by the grave of Rabbinic sage Jonathan ben Uzziel, the ancient Nevoriah synagogue and other sites.
+A short drive from Safed – the grave known as Zion Hakadosh (Holy Zion) Rabbi Shimon bar Yohai and the graves of many righteous Jews, then back to your beautiful suite at Pina Balev in Old Rosh Pina, via the unique landscape of Biriya Forest, passing by the grave of Rabbinic sage Jonathan ben Uzziel, the ancient Nevoriah synagogue and other sites.

 To the east of Pina Balev’s luxury suites you can see the entire Golan Heights, another fascinating nearby destination.
-Katzrin’s archeological park, the Golan Antiquities Museum, the Golan Heights Winery and around 10 boutique wineries that are open to the public and offer wine and cheese tasting, and, just 45 minutes north of Katzrin, the Birkat Ram underground spring, Odem Forest, Druze villages on the slopes of Mount Hermon and the ski site.
+Katzrin’s archeological park, the Golan Antiquities Museum, the Golan Heights Winery and around 10 boutique wineries that are open to the public and offer wine and cheese tasting, and, just 45 minutes north of Katzrin, the Birkat Ram natural pool, Odem Forest, Druze villages on the slopes of Mount Hermon and the ski site.

 Skiing on Mount Hermon or waterskiing in the Sea of Galilee, everything is possible, the northern shore of the Sea of Galilee is just a 15 minute drive from Pina Balev, so it’s another option after a hearty breakfast at Pina Balev, including home-baked sourdough nut bread, homemade organic granola, a platter of fine cheeses, home-smoked salmon and more.